Can a compliment be a good conversation starter?

 Do not become suspicious.
 “Ha!”, you might think, “you don’t fool me!” – Cynic.

 Do not assume that the compliment is a secret put-down.
 I don’t care how many American teenage comedies you have seen.
-But what if it is?
+And also: What if it is?
 Well, so what.
 Smile.
 Say thank you.
 You’re a grown-up.

 So.
 Most of the time, people who start a conversation with a compliment are just friendly.
 Period.
-They are making a friendly “first move” in the conversation.
-They compliment you.
-They say “hey, let’s have a conversation.”
+They are making a friendly “first move” into the conversation.
 Easy.

 conversation starter: The opening sentence for a conversation (What is your favourite conversation starter, by the way?).